-- 5. Pass the separation belt over the transfer roller, and under the separation pinch roller (Figure 5-15). - Hook loop B on the separation belt to the underside of \ 6. the spring suspension side of the spring suspender. - 7.
-Check the following items after installing the separation belt. - Is the belt twisted or cut? - Is the indentation on the right side? - Is loop A securely hung from the upper transfer guide?
+- 5. Pass the separation belt over the transfer roller, and under the separation pinch roller (Figure 5-15). - 6.
+Hook loop B on the separation belt to the underside of the spring suspension side of the spring suspender. - 7.
+Check the following items after installing the separation belt. - Is the belt twisted or cut? - Is the indentation on the right side?

-- Does the belt pass over the transfer roller?
-Does the belt pass between the separation roller and the separation pinch roller? - Is the separation belt spring hooked securely to the underside of the spring suspension side of the spring suspender? - 8.
+- Is the indentation on the right side?
+Is loop A securely hung from the upper transfer guide?
+Does the belt pass over the transfer roller?
+Does the belt pass between the separation roller and the separation pinch roller? - \\\\ Is the separation belt spring hooked securely to the underside of the spring suspension side of the spring suspender? - 8.
 Close the upper main body.